leukemia-kispi/HiChIP-Analysis/HiChIP.md

 ```
 Log out and back in to refresh your application path.

-Make sure pairtools is working in the DovetailHiChIP conda environment
+Make sure pairtools is working in the DovetailHiChIP conda environment.

 ```
 pairtools --version